28 March 2025 | 08:30 - 10:00 (MDT)

 Session Description:

 There is a need to decolonize and Indigenize Arctic research.
-Recent co-creative projects have illustrated how improved collaboration between Indigenous and non-Indigenous partners benefits all.
-Increasingly, more funding guidelines explicitly require co-creative approaches; however, these terms risk becoming box-ticking, obscuring continued exploitative practices.
-Similarly, good intentions do not always amount to ethical projects.
-Dominant Arctic research requires a better understanding of what ‘co-creative’ and ‘Indigenous-led research’ mean and a clearer grasp on the structural and practical requirements required to uphold Indigenous Peoples’ right to self-determination.
+Recent co-creative projects illustrate how improved collaboration between Indigenous and non-Indigenous partners benefits all.
+Today, some funding guidelines explicitly require co-creative approaches; however, good intentions do not guarantee ethical projects and these terms risk becoming box-ticking exercises, obscuring continued exploitative practices.
+In other cases, continued support for ethical collaboration is uncertain, despite researchers’ desires to build respectful, trust-based working relationships.
+Dominant Arctic research requires a better understanding of ‘co-creative’ and ‘Indigenous-led’ research and a clearer grasp on the structural and practical requirements to uphold Indigenous Peoples’ right to self-determination.

-A group of Indigenous and non-Indigenous co-authors recently developed two documents with recommendations to address challenges and ethical concerns in co-creative and Indigenous-led research: the Comprehensive Policy Brief to the EU Commission - Roadmap to Decolonial Arctic Research (Herrmann et al., 2023) and Towards Arctic Research Upholding Indigenous Peoples’ Rights: Recommendations for ICARP IV, the International Conference on Arctic Research Planning (Holmberg et al., 2024).
-Focusing on Arctic research, topics include Indigenous Peoples’ right to self-determination; ethics, methods, and methodology; Indigenous-led research in design and practice; Indigenous Peoples’ co-equal participation in funding structures and decision-making; and funding for co-creative and Indigenous-led research.
+A group of Indigenous and non-Indigenous co-authors recently developed two documents with recommendations to address challenges and ethical concerns in Arctic research: the Comprehensive Policy Brief to the EU Commission - Roadmap to Decolonial Arctic Research (Herrmann et al., 2023) and Towards Arctic Research Upholding Indigenous Peoples’ Rights: Recommendations for ICARP IV, the International Conference on Arctic Research Planning (Holmberg et al., 2024).
+Topics include Indigenous Peoples’ right to self-determination; ethics, methods, and methodology; Indigenous-led research in design and practice; Indigenous Peoples’ co-equal participation in funding structures and decision-making; and funding for co-creative and Indigenous-led research.